Family Engagement Policy and School-Home Compact

-Glen Forest Elementary is a Title I school within Fairfax County Public Schools’ (FCPS) and utilizes the Title I grant to improve student achievement and help all students meet the objectives of the FCPS Program of Studies and the Virginia Standards of Learning.
+Glen Forest Elementary is a Title I school within Fairfax County Public Schools’ (FCPS) and utilizes the Title I grant to improve student achievement and help all students meet the objectives of the FCPS Program of Studies and the Virginia Standards of Learning via synchronous and asynchronous learning opportunities.
 A partnership with families is essential to meeting this goal.

 Under Title I, Part A of the Elementary and Secondary Education Act, schools that receive Title I funds are expected to collaborate with families to develop and maintain a parent and family engagement policy that describes the school’s approach to involve families in students’ learning and includes a compact expressing the partnerships among staff, caregivers, and students to reach high academic goals for every student.

-Glen Forest Elementary jointly developed this policy and compact with members of the school community and adopted it for the 2019 - 2020 school year.
-A number of the provisions specifically address state or federal expectations for the policy and compact.
+Glen Forest Elementary jointly developed this policy and compact with members of the school community and adopted it for the 2021-22 school year.
+Several of the provisions specifically address state or federal expectations for the policy and compact.

 This policy and compact is distributed to all caregivers in a language that families can understand.
-Caregivers have opportunities to provide comments and feedback on the policy and compact through our Parent Liaisons.
+Caregivers have opportunities to provide comments and feedback on the policy and compact through Parent Liaison communications (verbal & written), through the GFES website, and replies to eNotify and News You Choose emails.
 Comments are submitted with the school’s policy and compact to FCPS central offices and the Virginia Department of Education (VDOE).
 This policy and compact are made available to the broader school community through the school website.

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

-Provide family members a voice in decision-making on committees, such as SIIP and PTO Meetings.
+- Provide family members a voice in decision-making on committees, such as SIIP and PTO virtual meetings.

-ways to help family members be better able to assist in student learning, and
+- Ways to help family members be better able to assist in student learning

 Effective Communication with Parents